ShreyasPremkhede/Course-ID-1110/README.md

 # Course-ID-1110
-THis repository is for the above mentioned course at IITH.
+This repository is for the above mentioned course at IITH.